-Several options are available for financing metal garage kits; see our guide to financing a metal building for more details.
+Several options are available for financing steel garage kits; see our guide to financing a metal building for more details.
 If financing is required, identify suitable lenders at this stage.
 You will not be able to make the loan application until you have finalized all your building details and are at the pre-construction stage.

 Step 2: Design